kubernetes/community/communication/slack-guidelines.md

 and projects.

-For Kubernetes project centric requests, validate them against the [sig-list][SIGs, WGs, UGs], or request a link to a related issue/PR, or mailing list discussion for the requested Channel.
+For Kubernetes project centric requests, validate them against the [sig-list], or request a link to a related issue/PR, or mailing list discussion for the requested Channel.

 Small external projects are encouraged to use the channel of the SIG, WG, or UG